brownLlama/brownllama-pip/README.md

     NOTE: PyPI is public and should not be used for sensitive information.
 Also, you need to setup `~/.pypirc` with your PyPI credentials.

+### Versioning Error:

+If there is some error on versioning, then you simply delete `dist` directory and run `uv build` again.

 ## Usage

 After installation, you can import and use the modules and classes provided by `brownllama` in your Python projects.